MaTriXy/Glass-Notifications/README.md

 4. After installing the APK on Glass, start the Glass-Notifications service on Glass usng Glass Launcher, Launchy, or using this command adb:
 <code>adb shell am start -n com.masterbaron.notifications/com.masterbaron.notifications.LaunchActivity</code>

 5. Intall the APK on you Phone and run Glass-Notifications.
-The first time you loanch it, it should give you a button to press to enable Notification Access for Glass-Notificaitons.
+The first time you launch it, it should give you a button to press to enable Notification Access for Glass-Notificaitons.
 After enabling notificaiton access, you can then select which notifications you would like to send to Glass.

 If IntentTunnel is running you should start seeing notifications on Glass.